Icinga/chef-icinga2/README.md

 **LWRP Options**

 - *action* (optional)	- default :enable, options: :enable, :disable
-- *environment* (name_attribute)	- chef environment name
+- *environment* (name_attribute, String)	- chef environment name
-- *groups* (optional)	- host group names
+- *groups* (optional, Array)	- host group names

-Note: This LWRP resoruce is only meant for LWRP `environment` and not to be used for custom resources.
+Note: This LWRP resource is only meant for LWRP `environment` and not to be used for custom resources.

 ## LWRP icinga2_host